How do I change my Windows desktop app preferences?

 Whether you are an organizer or an attendee, you can change your desktop app settings at any point.
 Any changes will be applied to future sessions.

-Note: Using a Mac?
-Also see Manage Preferences for the Desktop App (Mac).
+Are you on a Mac?
+See Manage Preferences for the Desktop App (Mac).

 You can access the Preferences window in any of the following ways:

-Choose whether GoToMeeting should launch as soon as you log in to Windows (default setting), or whether it should wait until you open it manually.
+- Start – Choose whether GoToMeeting should launch as soon as you log in to Windows (default setting) or whether it should wait until you open it manually.

-Request that GoToMeeting automatically sign you in to the desktop app by enabling the "Remember me" check box.
+- Sign in – Request that GoToMeeting automatically sign you in to the desktop app by checking the "Remember me" box.
 This will allow you to start and join meetings faster.